Newburyport Clipper City Rail Trail, MA

 Joppa Flats on the Merrimac, by the East section of Clipper City

 The original railroad route would continue across Parker Street, but that alignment is off limits and used as a power line corridor.
-The city is working to connect the southern ends of both rail trails together along Parker Street – at last count there was around 600 feet of protected trail and a further 0.4 miles of road biking between the two.
-A complete circular route combining the rail trails, Harbor Walk and Parker Street connection totals 3.5 miles.
-Bicycles must be walked along the Harbor Walk.
+A new paved bike lane now runs along Parker Street and crosses the road twice, both times at protected and signalized crossings.
+A complete circular route totals around 3.5 miles.

 Paid parking is available by the harbor and at Newbury station.
 There are three marked roadside spots on Parker Street at the end of the Eastern section, and there's also roadside parking in the residential area close to Joppa Flats.